Olfactory reference syndrome: Differential diagnosis

 Social anxiety disorder (SAD) and ORS have some demographic and clinical similarities.
 Where the social anxiety and avoidance behavior is primarily focussed on concern about body odors, ORS is a more appropriate diagnosis than avoidant personality disorder or SAD.
 Body dismorphic disorder (BDD) has been described as the closest diagnosis in DSM-IV to ORS as both primarily focus on bodily symptoms.
 The defining difference between the two is that in BDD the preoccupation is with physical appearance, not body odors.
 Similarly, where obsessive behaviors are directly and consistently related to body odors rather than anything else, ORS is a more appropriate diagnosis than obsessive–compulsive disorder, in which obsessions are different and multiple over time.

 ORS may be misdiagnosed as schizophrenia.
 About 13% of people with schizophrenia have olfactory hallucinations.
 Generally, schizophrenic hallucinations are perceived as having an imposed, external origin, while in ORS they are recognized as originating from the individual.
 The suggested diagnostic criteria mean that the possibility of ORS is negated by a diagnosis of schizophrenia in which persistent delusions of an offensive body odor and olfactory hallucinations are contributing features for criterion A. However, some reported ORS cases were presented as co-morbid.
 Indeed, some have suggested that ORS may in time transform into schizophrenia, but others state there is little evidence for this.
 Persons with ORS have none of the other criteria to qualify for a diagnosis of schizophrenia.

 It has been suggested that various special investigations may be indicated to help rule out some of the above conditions.
 Depending upon the case, this might include neuroimaging, thyroid and adrenal hormone tests, and analysis of body fluids (e.g. blood) with gas chromatography.

 Treatment

 There is no agreed treatment protocol.
 In most reported cases of ORS the attempted treatment was antidepressants, followed by antipsychotics and various psychotherapies.
-Little data are available regarding the efficacy of these treatments in ORS, but some suggest that psychotherapy yields the highest rate of response to treatment, and that antidepressants are more efficacious than antipsychotics (response rates 78%, 55% and 33% respectively).
+Little data are available regarding the efficacy of these treatments in ORS, but some suggest that psychotherapy yields the highest rate of response to treatment, and that antidepressants are more effective than antipsychotics (response rates 78%, 55% and 33% respectively).
 According to one review, 43% of cases which showed overall improvement required more than one treatment approach, and in only 31% did the first administered treatment lead to some improvement.

 Pharmacotherapies that have been used for ORS include antidepressants, (e.g. selective serotonin reuptake inhibitors, tricyclic antidepressants, monoamine oxidase inhibitors), antipsychotics, (e.g. blonanserin, lithium, chlorpromazine), and benzodiazepines.
 The most common treatment used for ORS is SSRIs.
 Specific antidepressants that have been used include clomipramine.